prisma-labs/graphqlgen/README.md

                      ./generated/resolvers[.ts]]
-  -g, --generator    Generator to use [default: typescript, options: reason] -i, --interfaces   Path to the interfaces folder used for scaffolding
+  -g, --generator    Generator to use [default: typescript, options: reason] -i, --interfaces   Path to the interfaces folder used for scaffolding -f, --force        Force write files when there is a clash while scaffolding

   Possible commands: scaffold, interfaces
 ```